TL;DR

 Facebook helps you know the products your audience prefers to buy.
 All you need to do is create a listing, and Facebook will take care of the rest.

-In addition, you can perform test runs to know the best price to sell your product by using discounts and increasing the costs.
+In addition, you can run tests to determine the best price to sell your product by using discounts and varying prices.

 Boost discoverability and awareness